D4wnstar/aetherwisp/Statistical mechanics/Ensemble/Canonical ensemble.md

 A third argument for equivalence is purely qualitative.
 Consider a body in thermal equilibrium.
 Necessarily, the temperature of any piece of it has to be equal to the average temperature, as if it weren't, it wouldn't be in equilibrium.
 More generally, a body at equilibrium with the Universe must have the same temperature of the Universe.
 (TODO: Finish this discussion)
 ### Minimization of free energy
-In thermodynamics, a system will spontaneously converge the state of lowest free energy.
+In thermodynamics, a system will spontaneously converge to the state of lowest free energy.
 This can be derived from the canonical partition function using the Helmholtz free energy.
 The partition function can be rewritten
 $$Q_{N}(V,T)=\int_{0}^{\infty} e^{-\beta E}dE\int \frac{\delta(H(\mathbf{q},\mathbf{p})-E)}{h^{3N}N!}d^{3N}q\ d^{3N}p$$
 We use a [[Delta di Dirac|Dirac delta]] to select only the states with energy $E$ and split the integral into two.
-Since the Dirac delta only permits integrals where $H(\mathbf{q},\mathbf{p})=E$, this simplifies back into the original form.
-The integral with the delta is a density of states (DOS) function:
+Since the Dirac delta only permits integrals where $E=H(\mathbf{q},\mathbf{p})$, the left integral evaluates to $e^{-\beta H}$, which returns the original form.
+The integral with the delta is a density of states (DOS) function with respect to $E$:
 $$\omega(E)=\int \frac{\delta(H(\mathbf{q},\mathbf{p})-E)}{h^{3N}N!}d^{3N}q\ d^{3N}p$$
 Since it counts states, we can get its [[Entropy (information theory)|Boltzmann entropy]]:
 $$S=k_{B}\ln \omega(E)$$